AdobeDocs/workfront.en/help/reports-and-dashboards/dashboards/creating-and-managing-dashboards/delete-dashboard.md

 # Delete a dashboard

-If you no longer have use for a dashboard, you can remove it from `Adobe Workfront`.
+If you no longer have use for a dashboard, you can remove it from Adobe Workfront.

 ## Access requirements